Norms in sinogram space and stability estimates for the Radon transform: Conclusion

 \section{Conclusion}

-We have investigated norms for sinograms and conditions under which they are equivalent to some standard norms in image space.
-The Sharafutdinov norm was estimated against Bessel-potential/Besov norms in Theorem~\ref{mainshaf}.
-The $\no$-norm was compared to the usual total variation norm, and equivalence was found for indicator functions of convex sets, cf.~Theorem~\ref{main1}, Corollary~\ref{maincor}, and for functions satisfying some symmetry (Theorem~\ref{th4}).
+We investigated norms for sinograms and conditions under which they are equivalent to some standard norms in image space.
+The Sharafutdinov norm was estimated against Bessel-potential norms in Theorem~\ref{mainshaf}.
+The $\no$-norm was compared to the usual total variation norm and equivalence was found for indicator functions of convex sets, cf.~Theorem~\ref{main1}, Corollary~\ref{maincor}, and for functions satisfying some symmetry (Theorem~\ref{th4}).
 Stability estimates for smooth functions were derived from Gagliardo-Nirenberg estimates.
-The results were used to construct nonlinear backprojection filters based on proximal mappings.
+The results were used to construct nonlinear backprojection filters based on proximal mappings, which we then tested numerically on both simulated and experimental data.